ESO Industry Information Day 2018

 - Cryogenics, vacuum systems and coating systems

-For example ESO’s ongoing technology programme will partner with industry to develop a variety of novel technologies including: Precision actuation & control, Advanced light sources, Real time computing.
+ESO’s ongoing technology programme will partner with industry to develop a variety of novel technologies in the areas of Precision actuation and control, Advanced light sources and Real-time computing.
 In addition there will be a requirement for new instrumentation suites that will be developed by international consortia, and these will be multi-million euro opportunities for industry.

 ESO Industry Day information

-An information day for Irish industry was held in TCD on 26th March 2015 with partial funding support provided by the Institute of Physics, Ireland.
-Pdf files of the presentations are available by clicking on the links below:
+An information day for Irish industry will be held in TCD on Monday 17th September 2018 with partial funding support provided by the Institute of Physics, Ireland.
+Besides talks on the opportunities for Irish industry, there will be an opportunity for one-to-one meetings with ESO staff.